lwjglgamedev/lwjglbook-bookcontents-leg/chapter18/chapter18.md

 ![Final result](final_result.png)

-The technique can be improved a little bit, you can check about solving peter panning effect (caused by the bias factor) and other techniques to improve the shadow edges.
+Now our sample looks much better.
+Nevertheless, the shadow mapping technique presented here can still be improved a lot.
+You can check about solving peter panning effect (caused by the bias factor) and other techniques to improve the shadow edges.
 In any case, with the concepts explained here you have a good basis to start modifying the sample.

 In order to render multiple lights you just need to  render a separate depth map for each light source.
 While rendering the scene you will need to sample all those depth maps to calculate the appropriate shadow factor.